exonum/exonum-doc/src/advanced/consensus/consensus-spec.md

   Occurs when the node collects +2/3 `Precommit` messages for the same round for the same known proposal.
 Corresponds to [the Commit node state](consensus.md#node-states-overview).

-Let us explain in more detail rules for the transitions between stages and consensus message processing.

 ### Receiving an incoming message

 At the very beginning, the message is checked against the [serialization format](../serialization.md).

-If any problems during deserialization are detected, such a message is ignored as something that we can not correctly interpret.
+If any problems during deserialization are detected, such a message is ignored as something that a node can not correctly interpret.
 If verification is successful, proceed to [Consensus messages processing](#consensus-messages-processing) or [Transaction processing](#transaction-processing).